-Madeleine was three when she disappeared in 2007 from her bedroom while on holiday in Portugal, while her parents, Kate and Gerry, were eating at a nearby tapas restaurant with friends.
+Madeleine was three when she disappeared from her bedroom during a 2007 family holiday in Portugal, while her parents, Kate and Gerry, were eating at a nearby tapas restaurant with friends.

 What are the latest developments?

-German national Christian B has been declared an official suspect in the disappearance of Leicestershire toddler Madeleine McCann for the first time in 15 years.
+Police are continuing to investigate German national Christian Brueckner - also known an Christian B - as an official suspect in the disappearance of Leicestershire toddler Madeleine McCann.

-Portuguese authorities haven't formally named him but are acting on request of German authorities.
+Portuguese authorities have not formally named him, but are acting on the request of German authorities.

-ITV News has had it confirmed that the formal suspect is Christian B, the man German police first said they were investigating in 2020.
+ITV News has received confirmation the formal suspect is Christian Brueckner, the man German police first said they were investigating in 2020.